Icinga/icinga2/doc/02-installation.md

 Please consult the [Icinga Web 2 documentation](https://icinga.com/docs/icingaweb2/latest/) for further instructions on how to install Icinga Web 2.

-If you decided on using Icinga DB, consult the [Icinga DB Web documentation](https://icinga.com/docs/icingadb/latest/icingadb-web/doc/01-About/) on how to connect Icinga Web 2 with Icinga DB.
+Consult the [Icinga DB Web documentation](https://icinga.com/docs/icingadb/latest/icingadb-web/doc/01-About/) on how to connect Icinga Web 2 with Icinga DB.

 ## Addons <a id="install-addons"></a>